wintercounter/Protip/README.md

 data-pt-gravity="top 0 -15; bottom 0 15"
 ```

+## Command Buffer

+You are allowed to call jQuery helpers (like protipShow/protipHide) before initialization of protip.
+This solves the problem with JavaScript file orders
+and calls before Protip is initialized, your commands will run after everything is done.

 ## MutationObserver (IE8-10 Support)

 Internet Explorer supports Mutation Observers only from version 11.
 In case you need IE8-10 support you need to include a